 The Difference between Torts and Crimes

-- What is a crime?
+What is the difference between a tort and a crime?

 To protect citizens, governments pass laws making wrongful acts crimes.
 A crime can be described as a wrongful act that injures or interferes with the interest of society.

 However, many acts that result in harm to others are not crimes.
 Accidentally hitting another car with your own is not a crime, even though it could cause harm.
 It is a tort.
 Generally speaking, a tort is a wrongful act that injures or interferes with an individual's person or property.
 A tort can be intentional or unintentional (negligence), or it can be a tort of strict liability.

-Why are two different legal actions against one wrongful act possible?
+The same act may be both a crime and a tort.
 In effect, criminal law provides a way of punishing people who commit crimes.
 It acts to protect all citizens from such wrongdoing.
 Criminal law is not concerned with the individual victim.
 The law of torts, on the other hand, provides a way to compensate victims of wrongful acts.